tiuphun/tiuphun/README.md

 The problem is that I do not have a very good picture of what people really want to get out of these kind of things, or what is something they've been hoping that it existed.

-If you will, please drop a message of your idea to my email.
+If you will, please drop a message of an idea, a suggestion, or a reference that you think is helpful to my email.
 Thank you so much ❤️